Skip to content

 Market data is coming soon - on both environments

-Neither paper nor live currently exposes real-time quotes, historical bars, or the depth-of-market feed over the developer API.
-You can still place orders without that data - your client picks the route and the venue prices it - but if you need quotes for pre-trade logic today, you'll have to source them outside the API.
-We're working on it.
+Neither paper nor live currently exposes real-time quotes, historical bars, or depth-of-market over the developer API.
+You can still place orders without that data — your client selects the route and the venue prices the order.
+For pre-trade logic that needs live quotes today, source market data from your preferred provider.
+Market-data endpoints for the developer API are coming soon.

 Moving from paper to live